huahaiy/docker-kafka/README.md

 docker-kafka
 ============

-Run a multi-node Apache Kafka cluster in a set of docker containers.
+Run Apache Kafka cluster in docker containers and support multi-node cluster.

 `/kafka` is exposed as the data directory, to be linked to a host directory.